marcello-negri/personal-website/content/project/example6/index.md

 ---
 title: Vital signs and disease progression of hospitalized patients
-summary: As part of the course **Introduction to Machine Learning** we developed in a group of two a deep learning model to forecast vital signs and disease progression for hospitalized patients.
+summary: As part of **Introduction to Machine Learning** we developed a deep learning model to forecast vital signs and disease progression for hospitalized patients.

 tags:
 - Deep Learning